 The scammers obtain information about your trademarks from the various legitimate trademark databases and then send solicitations and offers, sometimes mimicking government entities.
 Our office provides the services you need to register, maintain and protect your trademark.
 If you have hired us to apply for, register and maintain your trademark, all such solicitations and offers from third parties regarding your trademark should be DISCARDED.
 (You can also file a complaint with the FTC at www.FTC.gov if you are so inclined.)

 The United States Patent and Trademark Office (“USPTO”) has been sending out warning notices about these scams (click here to see the USPTO Warning Notice), advising that “private companies not associated with the USPTO often use trademark application and registration information from the USPTO’s databases to mail or e-mail trademark-related solicitations.”
 The Department of Justice announced that two California men pled guilty in a mass-mailing scam that targeted owners of U.S. trademark applications who admitted to stealing approximately $1.66 million through companies called Trademark Compliance Center (TCC) and Trademark Compliance Office (TCO).
 See also, USPTO Director announcement Federal Agencies Tackling Trademark Scams.
 More recently, the USPTO has sent out an email for people to Beware of Email Scams.

 A note about solicitations for trademark “watch” or monitoring services.
 Some companies prey on trademark owners by attempting to scare them into forking over money to monitor activity regarding their trademarks in the USPTO.
 One such scammer offers to monitor your “trademark status” in the USPTO daily, via computer, for the “discounted” price of $318.75.
 Such a limited service is basically useless.
 For our clients (for whom we are listed as attorney of record in the USPTO), we are designated by the USPTO to be notified automatically in the event of anything involving our clients’ trademarks.
-Where watch services can be useful is in monitoring the filing of applications by third parties for potentially confusingly similar trademarks, but the scammers don’t offer that, and aren’t capable of it.
+Where watch services can be useful is in monitoring the filing of applications by third parties for potentially confusingly similar trademarks, but the scammers don’t offer that and aren’t capable of it.
 If you’re interested in a watch service, please let us know as we can arrange it for you with a reputable company.